georgercarder/MemoryMappings/README.md

 You can define and use mappings in memory in solidity using this library.
 Don't trifle with writing to storage when you need a mapping, use this memory library instead.

-Not audited or analyzed for gas-efficiency.
+Read/write to the memory map is cheaper in gas than the analogue in storage.

+Not audited.
 Use at your own risk.

 ### example